Musaddique2404/Cricket-Score-Board/README.md

 ## Problem

 Currently data has been managed using state.
 Hence don't refresh the page until the completion of match otherwise all data will be gone.
-For that you can use android application which you can **download** from the **Release Section**.

 ## Is this live?

 Yes, this application is live and deployed in Netlify.
-You can check here [gully-cricket-score-board](https://gully-cricket.netlify.app/).
+You can check here [gully-cricket-score-board](https://cricket-score-board-nine.vercel.app/).

 ## Available Scripts